inframarauder/simple-smart-contracts/README.md

 # simple-smart-contract

+A collection of simple smart contracts.

+## Contracts

-A simple inbox smart contract that can be used to store and update a message.
+- `Inbox.sol` : simple inbox contract to store and retrieve a message.

-**Scripts**
+- `Lottery.sol` : a full fledged lottery contract that picks winners in a pseudo-random manner.

+## Scripts

 - `compile.js` : compile the contract to bytecode and ABI using solc compiler
 - `deploy.js` : deploy the contract to the ethereum (rinkeby) network and prints the address of the deployed contract

-**Steps**
+## Steps

 - Install depenedencies : `npm install`
 - To test the contract, run the following commands:
   `npm run test`

-- To compile the contract, run the following command:
-  `npm run compile`

 - To deploy the contract, create a `.env` file and set the following variables: